Alyeko/alyeko/README.md

 - 💬 Ask me about geospatial data processes
 - 📫 How to reach me: aanimayeko@gmail.com
 <!-- 😄 Pronouns: ... -->
-- ⚡ Fun facts: The UK Office is my favourite comedy show!
+- ⚡ Fun facts: The US Office is my favourite comedy show!
 Also Djokovic is my fav out of the big 3 in tennis! 😌